jimcrayne/OldNorseHub/README.md

 This project is using Classical/Reconstructed Pronounciation as opposed to the modern Icelandic one.

+In my experience with language acquisition, I have found it can be helpful to have to have a live chatroom.
+To that effect, I suggest #OldNorseHub on Freenode.

-Eventually, we may even find a way to extend the language, perhaps marking newly coined terms with an unused symbol, so that we can use them with eachother and still recognize that they are not authentic Old Norse.
+Since, I want, to some extent, to revive the language, I propose perhaps marking newly coined terms with an unused symbol, so that we can use them with eachother and still recognize that they are not authentic Old Norse.
 Perhaps we can steal vocabulary from modern Icelandic, and mark such 'stolen' words.
-For example, appending a C for a word coined by this community, and an M for a back ported modern Icelandic term.
+For example, appending 'I' to the end of back ported modern Icelandic terms.

 Resources: